 If you feel like you need a translator to interpret your credit reports and scores, you are certainly not alone.
 Yet while most people are not “fluent” in credit, your lenders are.
 This means that for you to make informed credit decisions, you need to be able to decipher what’s on your reports and understand what your credit scores are telling lenders about you – and why.
-In honor of National Financial Literacy Month, we’re here to help you begin to speak their language!

-Credit scoring models are statistical formulas used to calculate your risk level of default on a debt when seeking mortgages, vehicle loans, personal loans and credit.
+Credit scoring models are statistical formulas used to calculate your “risk level” of default on a debt when seeking mortgages, vehicle loans, personal loans and credit.
 This risk level is translated into a credit score.
 The higher the score, the more favorably you are viewed by lenders.
 There are numerous scoring models – and each is adjusted to assess specific risks based on the industry and type of loan/credit you are seeking.
 For example, a mortgage lender will have different risk criteria than a credit card company or auto lender.

 If you have a significant history of delinquencies, bankruptcies or collections, you are likely to be categorized as high risk – indicating to lenders that you are more likely to pay late or default on debt.
 This means that if you can even get lender approval, you will probably pay a much higher interest rate to offset your high-risk level.
 On the other hand, if you have responsibly managed your debt and your credit rating reflects that, you may be considered a prime borrower – which is exactly who lenders want.
-Prime borrowers are typically easier to approve, and usually enjoy much lower interest rates.
+Prime borrowers are typically easier to approve and enjoy much lower interest rates.

 Other information that has no impact on your credit scores and you should NOT see on your credit reports includes your gender, race, religion, national origin, marital status, political affiliation, medical history, criminal record, salary or other compensation, occupation and whether you receive public assistance.